Planning Assistance to Municipalities & Communities

 Community Meeting Materials

 On November 19, 2025, we held a community meeting to discuss preliminary ideas for the Accokeek Gateway Plan.
-For those who were unable to attend the meeting, please review the presentation and exhibits and provide your feedback using the comment form below.
+View the presentation and exhibits.

 Project Description